Rob Hood: Daikaiju anthologies

 A series of three anthologies of stories about giant monsters, known as 'Daikaiju' in Japanese and familiar through cinematic examples such as Godzilla and King Kong.
 The volumes are co-edited with Robin Pen and comprise Daikaiju!
 Giant Monster Tales (2004), Daikaiju!2: Revenge of the Giant Monsters (2007), Daikaiju!3: Giant Monsters vs the World (2007).
 All three are published by Agog!
 Press.

 The first of the three anthologies was awarded the Ditmar for Best Collection in 2006.
 Two stories from the collection, The Greater Death of Saito Saku, by Richard Harland and "Once Giants Roamed the Earth" by Rosaleen Love were joint winners of the Fantasy Short Story category in the 2006 Aurealis Awards.

 While the Daikaiju genre had previously been well represented in film and comics, it was not well-established as a literary genre and there had been few examples published prior to Hood's anthologies.
 A call for stories on the theme brought a surprising number and range of tales from around the world and tapped a vein of enthusiasm among writers who had been waiting for such an opportunity.
 Submissions included stories that invoked the essence of the genre but also those that envisioned new and original ideas drawn from its sensibilities.

 A number of short-listed stories were unable to be included in the first volume due to size constraints.
 Hood had originally intended to publish these in an e-publication, as anthologies on daikaiju are infrequently published and the stories might find difficulty finding a market elsewhere.
-However a relationship between Agog! and Prime Books in the US, the development of low cost print on demand technology and Prime's support in getting Agog! books on Amazon.com made it more cost effective to produce further volumes.
+However a relationship between Agog! and Prime Books in the US, the development of low cost print on demand technology and Prime's support in getting Agog! books on Amazon made it more cost effective to produce further volumes.